curtcox/CommandInterpreter/README.md

 - Agressively open source
 - Open execution
 - Using commands should be easy
-- Making command should be easy
+- Making commands should be easy
 - It should run everywhere

 ## Run